apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

 problems that fragment Rust's ecosystem: structured concurrency guarantees that child tasks complete before the parent scope exits, and cancellation is cooperative.
-The closure-scoped design of the callee-owned protocols provides compiler-enforced safety — `InputSpan` and `OutputSpan` are `~Escapable`, so the compiler guarantees at the type level that buffers cannot outlive their scope.
+The closure-scoped design of the callee-owned protocols provides compiler-enforced safety — the `Buffer` associated type is `~Copyable`, and the `inout` closure pattern ensures buffers cannot be stored beyond the closure scope.
 This is stronger than Go's convention-based "must not retain p" and .NET's runtime-only enforcement after `AdvanceTo`.